MasterZydra/Bio-Manager/README.md

 One way to run the application is the usage of docker.

 ### Requirements
 The application uses a MariaDB to store the data.
 You must run a MariaDB server that the container can access.
+On this server a database with the name `bioman` must exist (Can be changed in .env or via environment variable: `DB_DATABASE`).

 ### Download the docker image
 You can use the latest version: (This is not recommended as it might by unstable)